GEETF Awards and Nominations

 Please think about what is being done in your school with the arts, the environment, humanitarian work/aid, and anti-poverty initiatives.
 The award does include a monetary donation to further support the project being awarded.
 We look forward to receiving your nominations.
 We will be able to recognize up to two winners in each of the four categories.
 One of which does not have to be a GEETF member.

-All nominees will be invited to celebrate their nomination with a complementary dinner ticket to our annual Celebration Dinner on June 21, 2018 at Petofi Hungarian Cultural Centre in Brantford.
+All nominees will be invited to celebrate their nomination with two complementary dinner tickets to our annual Celebration Dinner on June.

 Nominations are due at the GEETF office by May 15th.